I like working on side projects in my free time. Most of them are free and open source software.

 Badour is a service that allows one to set up alerts to monitor popular social websites for keywords.
 Users receive notifications when matches are found on supported websites: Reddit, Hacker News, Stack Overflow, GitHub and Lobsters.

 This service checks whether one of your applications is affected by the recent RCE vulnerabilities in log4j: CVE-2021-44228 and CVE-2021-45046.

 Thousands of people and organisations used this service in the days after publication of the vulnerability, and it's still being used regularly today.

 Menta is a secure, simple and easy to use API token format.
 It uses XChaCha20-Poly1305 symmetric authenticated encryption to create encrypted tokens and to ensure their integrity.
 There is no asymmetric option, and there is zero cryptographic agility.

 This is a status page that keeps track of Tox bootstrap nodes.
 It speaks the Tox protocol and periodically sends a couple of requests to every node.
 If a node responds correctly, it is marked as 'online'.
 Full details on how this works can be found on the about page.

 Although I don't spend time on Tox anymore, this website is still in use by the Tox community today.
-Some Tox clients also use its API as the source for their bootstrap node list.
+Most Tox clients use its API as the source for their bootstrap node list.

-This is an Android app that, when installed and configured, allows other apps on the same device to read/write to WebDAV storage through Android's Storage Access Framework (SAF).
+This is an Android app that can expose WebDAV storage through Android's Storage Access Framework (SAF), allowing other apps on the same device to read/write to it.

 It is still a work-in-progress, but simple operations like reading an writing should already work well.